VERT-sh/VERT/README.md

 ## Features

-- Convert files directly on your device using WebAssembly
+- Convert files directly on your device using WebAssembly*
 - No file size limits
 - Supports multiple file formats
 - User-friendly interface built with Svelte

+<sup>*Non-local video conversion is planned, but the daemon will be easily self-hostable to maintain privacy and fully local functionality.</sup>

 ## Getting Started